Mid-Push/mid-push.github.io/index.md

 Hi!
-I’m a fourth year Phd student at <a href="https://www.cmu.edu/" style="color:#71b07b;">Carnegie Mellon University</a>, advised by <a href="https://www.andrew.cmu.edu/user/kunz1/" style="color:#71b07b;">Prof. Kun Zhang</a>.
+I’m a Phd student at <a href="https://www.cmu.edu/" style="color:#71b07b;">Carnegie Mellon University</a>, advised by <a href="https://www.andrew.cmu.edu/user/kunz1/" style="color:#71b07b;">Prof. Kun Zhang</a>.
 I'm interested in machine learning and computer vision from a causal perspective.
 Specifically, I focus on **causal representation learning**, with applications to image-to-image translation, conditional image generation and domain adaptation.
 I also have a strong passion for **generative models**, e.g., GAN, normalizing flow and diffusion models.